John Banks (motorcyclist): Motorcycle racing career

 Banks began the 1969 season strongly with second place finishes at the season opening Austrian Grand Prix and in round 3 at the Dutch Grand Prix then, scored consecutive victories at the Czechoslovakian and Russian Grands Prix.
 After finishing second to De Coster at the Belgian Grand Prix, his luck began to change.
 He suffered an ignition failure in the West German Grand Prix, had a tire puncture in Luxembourg then, suffered another ignition failure in the French Grand Prix.
 Finally, at the Swiss Grand Prix he punctured another tire, allowing Bengt Åberg to overtake him to win the 1969 500cc motocross world championship.

 Banks suffered a dislocated knee during the 1970 season that forced him to miss the world championships.
 He returned from his injury to place second behind BSA teammate Dave Nicoll in the 1970 Trans-AMA motocross series, established by the American Motorcyclist Association as a pilot event to help establish motocross in the United States.
 By the late 1960s, advances in two stroke engine technology meant that the heavier, four stroke machines such as Banks' BSA, were becoming obsolete in the motocross world championships.

 In the middle of the 1971 season, BSA announced that they were ceasing operations, leaving Banks unemployed.
 He would complete the remainder of the season riding as a privateer on a Husqvarna motorcycle.
-At the end of the world championships, he returned to the United States where, he rode a ČZ motorcycle to once again finished as runner-up in the 1971 Trans-AMA series, this time to Suzuki rider Sylvain Geboers.
+At the end of the world championships, he returned to the United States where, he rode a ČZ motorcycle to compete in the 1971 Trans-AMA motocross series.